 Around Halloween, RSNA invites children from the community to participate in a Trunk or Treat program at the College.
 This event provides area children with a safe and secure environment to dress up and trick or treat.
-All students are encouraged to volunteer and to decorate their cars.
+All students, faculty, and staff are encouraged to volunteer and to decorate their cars.